rossriley/Bolt-theme-derk/README.md

-base-2014
+simple
 =========

-This is the "base-2014" theme for Bolt.
+This is the "simple" theme for Bolt.
 It is built with Foundation 5 and Sass, but you can use it as-is.

 To install manually, go to `theme/` and do a checkout: